zenrocklabs/zenrock-docs/docs/docs/testnet-guides/zenrock-guide.md

 ### 3. Key Request

 Now it’s time to create your first key.
-To do so, navigate to the “Your Keys” (TODO - LINK - /workspaces/workspaceId) tab in the workspace menu.
+To do so, navigate to the “Your Keys” tab in the workspace menu.
 Select your key type.
 Once you approve the transaction in Keplr, a key request is emitted.
 The MPC Network polls the chain for such requests and processes the request when it appears.
 Once the key from the MPC is returned, you can see that a new key has been added to the list.

 ![Key Request](../../static/img/key-request.png)

 ### 4. Check your accounts

-Go to your Portfolio (TODO - LINK - /workspaces/workspaceId) to see the addresses that can be derived from your key.
+Go to your Portfolio to see the addresses that can be derived from your key.
 You are in control of those keys and can request signatures for those keys.

 ![Portfolio with One Key](../../static/img/portfolio-key-1.png)